How to Save for a Car if You’re Just Looking… or Need a New Ride ASAP

 Using the Jane example above, we know that she can afford this payment with her current income.

-Loans can be secured from a dealership, but also from a credit union, bank or other lending company.
-These could be especially helpful if you finance an older used car.
+Loans can be secured from a dealership but also from a bank, credit union or other lending company.
+Credit unions and smaller lending companies could be especially helpful if you finance an older used car, because larger banks often won’t finance a car that’s more than 10 years old.

 Recurring costs like insurance, gas and maintenance are mandatory if you want those four wheels to go anywhere.

-Insurance premiums vary depending on make, model, year, location, driving history and safety features.
-There’s a maze of options when deciding on car insurance coverage, but you can shop around and get free quotes to get the best deal.
+Insurance premiums vary depending on make, model, year, location, driving history and the car’s safety features.
+There’s a maze of options when deciding on car insurance coverage, but you can shop around and get free quotes to find the best deal.

-Gas prices fluctuate wildly, but you can approximate what you’ll need weekly and leave wiggle room for the go-go juice on your budget.
+Gas prices fluctuate wildly, but you can approximate what you’ll need weekly and leave wiggle room in your budget for the go-go juice.

-If you have a car to trade-in, it is an asset.
-It lowers the sale price, financing and monthly payments.
+If you have a car to trade in, it is an asset.
+The value of that car will lower the sale price — and your monthly payments if you’re buying a car with a loan.

 Every little bit you can take off the sale price counts.